DarkHeart-X/DarkHeart-MD-Bot/SIMPLE_PTERODACTYL_GUIDE.md

 # 🖤 WhatsApp Bot - Simple Pterodactyl Deployment Guide

-This guide provides straightforward instructions for deploying a WhatsApp Bot on a Pterodactyl panel.
+This guide provides straightforward instructions for deploying a WhatsApp Bot on a Pterodactyl panel without any startup loops.

 ## Quick Setup Instructions